ttezel/twit/README.md

 ##event: 'tweet'

+Emitted each time a status (tweet) comes into the stream.

 ```javascript
 stream.on('tweet', function (tweet) {
   //...
 })
 ```

-Emitted each time a status (tweet) comes into the stream.

 ##event: 'delete'

+Emitted each time a status (tweet) deletion message comes into the stream.

 ```javascript
 stream.on('delete', function (deleteMessage) {